 If you’re travelling to the city of love and are in need of some help to plan your trip, read on!
-We’ll give you the lowdown on all the necessary information you need to get around and see the sites, so that you don’t fall out of love with this beautiful city!
+Our local Paris tour guides have the lowdown on all the necessary information you need to get around and see the sites, so that you don’t fall out of love with this beautiful city!

 Getting to and from CDG, Orly, or Beauvais

 From Roissy/Charles de Gaulle Airport (CDG), it should cost approximately EUR 10 on the suburban train RER, line B (it’s about a 30-minute ride to Central Paris’s Châtelet-les-Halles).
 There is also a bus that leaves every 15-20 minutes that goes to Opera Station; however, it is slightly more expensive at EUR 12, and takes longer than the train (75 minutes for this ride versus 25 minutes on the train).
 We’d definitely recommend taking the train.

 From CDG, the RER stops at several northern suburbs in Paris before entering the city proper, like Gare du Nord, Châtelet-les-Halles (the main metro and suburban rain stop in Paris), Saint-Michel (the Latin Quarter that is close to Notre-Dame), Luxembourg, Port-Royal, Denfert-Rochereau, and Cité Universitaire.
 Find out where you hotel is, and which metro station is closest.
 If you need to transfer on to a metro you can use the same ticket until the end of your trip.

 From Paris Orly Airport, the Orly Bus from the airport to the metro station Denfert-Rochereau costs EUR 7,70 and is about 20-35 minutes depending on traffic conditions.
 From there, you can get on metro lines 4 or 6, or the suburban RER line B. You will have to purchase another ticket.